 Power Supply System Solutions Instructions: Bidders may choose to provide a solution for each sub-category below.
 A narrative is required for each sample scenario in each sub-category.
 Power Supply System Solutions must include, at a minimum the brand of equipment used in the solution and all services included.
 For example; consultation, implementation, removal, setup, monitoring, spill containment, etc. Each solution narrative must be 12-point font, not to exceed ten (10) double-sided pages in length and labeled “ExhibitB2-DCPowerSystemsSmSolutionNarrative”, “ExhibitB2-DCPowerSystemsMedSolutionNarrative”, “ExhibitB2-DCPowerSystemsLgSolutionNarrative”, etc. Drawings may be submitted to demonstrate solution and labeled “ExhibitB2-DCPowerSystemSmSolutionDrawing”, “ExhibitB2-DCPowerSystemMedSolutionDrawing”, “ExhibitB2-DCPowerSystemLgSolutionDrawing”, etc. Additional marketing material will not be accepted and may result in disqualification at Enterprise Services sole discretion.
 The sample solutions below will be used for evaluation purposes only.
 Awarded Contractors may be required to offer a variety of solutions based on Customer need.
+Bidders must submit a complete list of products available for any potential Solution labeled “Exhibit B2-SolutionProductsList”.
+At a minimum, the complete list must include the following information, manufacturer, product name, product number.

 For purposes of this solicitation, a “Solution” is defined as a radio, power or microwave system that includes all components required to make the system function as intended.
 Products in a Solution may be offered from a 3rd party, but awarded Manufacturer (resulting Contractor) is responsible for all warranties.